 NEET Important PYQ & Solutions: Physics | Chemistry | Biology | NEET PYQ's (2015-24)

 It is important because the SNS can rapidly marshal all the resources of the body during stressful situations to ensure survival.
-Through its regulation of heart rate, blood pressure, energy mobilisation, and other activities, the SNS allows the body to cope with external challenges while maintaining internal balances.
+Through its regulation of heart rate, blood pressure, energy mobilisation, and other activities, the SNS allows the body to cope with external challenges while maintaining internal balance.

 Read about the functions of Sympathetic Nervous system functions: